naszka/naszadikata.github.io/_pages/about.md

   - /about.html
 ---

 I am interested in natural language as a tool of communication.
-My research fucoses on human-AI teams that use natural language in order to coordinate their actions and understand each other better.
+My research focses on human-AI teams that use natural language in order to coordinate their actions and understand each other better.
 I am part of the **Language Technology Lab** at the University of Amsterdam.